 Local Sourcing Innovation in Independent and Locally Owned Groceries

-Local and regional food systems support community vitality, strengthen local economies, and enhance overall wellbeing.
-While independent and locally-owned grocery stores are a crucial part of the food system, many often lack local food offerings, especially on a broad scale.
-This is a missed opportunity for both grocers and producers: local food offerings can give grocers a competitive edge, while independent grocery stores can serve as stable marketing outlets for producers.
+Independent and locally-owned grocery stores are a crucial part of the food system, but many lack local food offerings.
+This is a missed opportunity for both grocers and producers: local food can give grocers a competitive edge, while independent grocery stores can serve as stable marketing outlets for producers.
+To increase local food offerings, innovative local sourcing models are needed.

-Join us for a webinar on July 24 at 1:00 PM Central to explore key findings from this research project.
+Join us for a webinar on October 2 at 12 PM Central Time to explore key findings from this research project.

 Bill Brinkerhoff, Argus Farm Stop